 2017 Marie Schulte-Bockum and Danielle Wagner

 Marie majored in International Affairs and minored in Jewish Studies, Political Science and History.
 Growing up in Germany, she used her coursework at Northeastern to understand the confluence of German and Jewish history.
-She plans to enter Columbia’s School of Journalism in the fall of 2020.
+She entered Columbia’s School of Journalism in the fall of 2020.

 Danielle majored in Environmental Science and International Affairs and minored in Jewish Studies and Environmental Studies.
 She was particularly interested in environmentalism as a Jewish value, and in environmental cooperation as a path towards peace.

 2016 Noah Lapidus majored in International Affairs and minored in Jewish Studies.
 Very involved with Jewish student organizations while at Northeastern, Noah spent the year following graduation at Vilnius University in Lithuania, allowing him to continue researching his family’s genealogy, and fulfill a life-long dream to visit the places from which they came.
-Noah is completing his law degree at Northeastern.
+Noah earned a law degree at Northeastern.

 2015 Nadav David majored in Finance and minored in Jewish Studies and Entrepreneurship.
 He valued his Jewish Studies classes at Northeastern for deepening his understanding of Jewish history and his own identity.
 He is interested in using his business degree for social good, and finds that Jewish values help inform that model.